 For both use cases, a code reuse strategy based on copying/updating template files or reconciling files may be more robust than the traditional importing mechanisms offered by R.

-The upcoming CRAN release of DBI, DBItest and the three backends RSQLite, RMariaDB and RPostgres are an important milestone.
+The upcoming CRAN release of DBI, DBItest and the three backends RSQLite, RMariaDB, and RPostgres are important milestones.
 Stability is important when more and more users and projects use the new backends.
 Nevertheless, I see quite a few potential improvements that so far were out of scope of the “Improving DBI” and “Establishing DBI” projects:

 Support running the test suite locally, to validate adherence to DBI for a particular installation.

 ? for many other backends).

 Assistance with installation problems on specific architectures, or connectivity problems with certain databases, or other specific issues.

 Rework the internal architecture of DBItest to simplify locating test failures.

 I have submitted another proposal to the R Consortium, hoping to receive support with these and other issues.